yportne8/mscookies/README.md

 # MS-Cookies

-Microsoft-CookieJar (ms_cookiejar) is a stripped down fork of browser_cookie3.
+MS-Cookies (mscookies) is a stripped down fork of browser_cookie3.
 Browser_cookie3 currently does not work on Chromium-based browsers running on Windows machines due to a recent update to Chromium.
 The update changed the location of the Cookies file from the user profile directory to one of its sub-directories (Network).
 This fork updates its predecessor by including fail-safes around future file/directory changes.
 The decryption algo remains more-or-less the same, although its been streamlined for use with Chromium-Based browsers running on Windows machines only.